 - We are unique.
-Proud of ourselves and our individuality. - We are sincere in the way we interact with others and show integrity in the way we behave in all aspects of life - We are true to our feelings and beliefs in the way we reflect on actions and learn from them - We own our responsibilities
+Proud of ourselves and our individuality. - We are sincere in the way we interact with others and show integrity in the way we behave in all aspects of life - We are true to our feelings and beliefs in the way we reflect on our actions and learn from them - We take pride in our responsibilities